Jygsaw/comfortfood-next/README.md

 ## Summary
-This is a personal project to learn NextJS and PostgreSQL and to work through different development scenarios.
+This is a personal project to learn NextJS, PostgreSQL, infrastructure, and devops and to work through different development scenarios.
 Some design choices are intentionally bad in order to experience the pain and corrective work necessary to clean up tech debt.

 For example, all user content data is currently stored in one giant table that will eventually need to be split and normalized.
 Though this is bad from a design standpoint, the underlying goal is to research and implement a migration path to achieve better data normalization.